Palawan resorts and dives

 If your camera battery has died by the time you get here you’ll kick yourself.
 Brace your legs on the prow of your banca and start clicking as you approach the stunning blue bay.
 The best light is in the morning as the rising sun ferrets out every stunning detail.
 The Miniloc idyll is popular with Europeans while Asians tend to enjoy the creature comforts of Lagen.
 Here, as on Lagen, enjoy vast meals and breezy cocktails.
 A conference room here can accommodate up to 40 persons.
 Mark this down as a fun Philippines child-friendly resort.

-A fourth El Nido resort arrived in 2012.
-The Pangulasian Island in El Nido’s Bacuit Bay is possibly El Nido’s most luxurious property, with 42 towering canopy villas perched on 80m stilts and clusters of luxury villas with private lap pools.
+The fourth El Nido resort, Pangulasian Island in El Nido’s Bacuit Bay, is El Nido’s most luxurious property, with 42 towering canopy villas perched on 80m stilts and clusters of luxury villas with private lap pools.
 Resort staff will meet you with snacks and drinks upon your arrival in the El Nido Airport, a touch that augurs well for the rest of your stay.
 Expect neutral palettes, canopied beds and warm woods bathed in natural sunlight.
-The Pangulasian competes with Amapulo among the top tier Palawan luxury resorts.
+The Pangulasian competes with Amanpulo among the top tier Palawan luxury resorts.

 Pangalusian villa/ photo: hotel

-Those more seriously inclined and whose phones have not been commandeered by monkeys can explore the possibility of small meetings and corporate get-togethers at either of these resorts and set up on pontoon rafts in the centre of a coral bay.
-And, for tired limbs, both Lagen and Miniloc offer a variety of spa services from Shiatsu and Swedish to aromatherapy.
+Those more seriously inclined and whose phones have not been commandeered by monkeys can explore the possibility of small meetings and corporate get-togethers at these resorts and set up on pontoon rafts in the centre of a coral bay.
+And, for tired limbs, all four resorts offer a variety of spa services from Shiatsu and Swedish to aromatherapy.

-Across the bay around Corong Corong lies correspondent Bruce Curran’s favourite getaway – Dolarog Beach Resort which is so laid back it doesn’t even man a telephone, though you can reach reception on Skype (Internet telephone) at “dolorog”.
+Across the bay around Corong Corong lies correspondent Bruce Curran’s favourite getaway – Dolarog Beach Resort which is so laid back it doesn’t even man a telephone, though you can reach reception on Skype (Internet telephone) at “dolorog” or send an e-mail.
 Once you have savoured this Robinson Crusoe hideaway “you may not bother with any others”.
 Lush, grassy lawns spread out underfoot inviting you to stride barefoot to the alfresco restaurant and bar area, or swimming pool.
 Tasteful cottages with sliding doors and windows are on offer set within a sunset-facing palm grove.
-Garden Rooms start at around P3,000 (twin sharing) per person.
+Garden Rooms start at around P4,000 (twin sharing) per person.